 The Clothworkers Consort has previously sponsored an annual choral composition competition, funded by the Leeds Philosophical and Literary Society.
 Winners in recent years include ‘Inscription for a wayside spring’ (Wayland Rogers, 2008) and ‘Gabriel fram Hevene-King’ (Terry Mann, 2007), the latter of which has recently been published by Oxford University Press in the collection The Holly and The Ivy: 14 Contemporary Carols.

-The choir has performed in a variety of prestigious venues throughout the UK (St. Paul’s London, York Minster, Bath Abbey, Shrewsbury Abbey, Bristol, Chester, Chichester, Durham, Ely, Hereford, Leeds, Lichfield, Lincoln, Norwich, Salisbury, Truro, Wakefield, Wells, and Worcester Cathedrals, the Howard Assembly Room, Leeds), and has participated in the Beverly Early Music Festival and the Pennine Spring Music Festival.
+The choir has performed in many prestigious venues throughout the UK (St. Paul’s London, York Minster, Bath Abbey, Shrewsbury Abbey, Bristol, Chester, Chichester, Durham, Ely, Hereford, Leeds, Lichfield, Lincoln, Norwich, Salisbury, Truro, Wakefield, Wells, and Worcester Cathedrals, the Howard Assembly Room, Leeds), and has participated in the Beverly Early Music Festival and the Pennine Spring Music Festival.
 It also tours abroad, travelling to Prague, Czech Republic (2005 & 2016) , Poland (2005 & 2011), Rhineland Germany (2007) Mantua, Italy (2009) and Budapest, Hungary (2013).
 The choir has recorded three CDs: Songs of Praise: Music from the West Riding (2004), Vox Dei (2006), and No Man is and Island (2008).
 The choir appeared on Corinne Bailey Rae’s second album, The Sea (2010), and has recorded the title music (by Stephen Kilpatrick) for Michelle Lipton’s play Amazing Grace, broadcast on BBC Radio 4′s Woman’s Hour (2010).

 Our regular rehearsal time is Tuesday, 5.00-7.00pm in the Clothworkers Centenary Concert Hall at the University of Leeds.